 Seventy nine people lost their lives on Sunday night in the worst air disaster in Canadian history.

-Seventy nine people lost their lives on Sunday night in the worst air disaster in Canadian history.
+Background: Seventy nine people lost their lives on Sunday night in the worst air disaster in Canadian history.
 All the 73 passengers, returning from holiday in Britain, and the crew of six were killed when a Skymaster plane of Maritime Central Airways crashed in flames about 18 miles south west of Quebec City.

 The plane had been chartered by an Ontario ex-Servicemen's association to carry a group of Canadians and their wives back to their homes from their British holiday.